seninds/system-design/problems/url_shortener/README.md

 ## Selected Use Cases

-1. Free URL Shortener with Analytics and Traffic Data for Sale
+1. URL Shortener with Analytics and Traffic Data for Sale
 1. Feature-Rich URL Shortener for Intra-Company Usage

-# Use Case #1: Free URL Shortener with Analytics and Traffic Data for Sale
+# Use Case #1: URL Shortener with Analytics and Traffic Data for Sale

 In this use case potential business model could consist from 2 parts: